2020 CAF Champions League final: Officials

 On 26 November 2020, CAF named Algerian referee Mustapha Ghorbal as the referee for the match.
 Ghorbal had been a FIFA referee since 2014 and officiated two fixtures in the CAF Champions League during the 2019–20 season, including a match for Zamalek against Espérance de Tunis in the quarter-finals, which was won by the latter 1–0 thanks to a penalty.
 His compatriots Abdelhak Etchiali and Mokrane Gourari were chosen as the assistant referees, while Janny Sikazwe of Zambia was chosen as the fourth official.
 Moroccan referee Redouane Jiyed was named the video assistant referee, but his assistants were not announced prior to the match.

 A few hours before the start of the match, CAF announced that Redouane Jiyed had tested positive for COVID-19 and was excluded from the final as a result.
 Janny Sikazwe, who was originally appointed as the fourth official, was given the role of the video assistant referee, while Egyptian referee Ibrahim Nour El Din was named the new fourth official for the match.
 The identity of the assistant video assistant referees was still known at this time.

 Match

 Summary

 El Solia opened the scoring for Al Ahly in the 5th minute with a downward header from four yards out a corner on the right.
 Shikabala equalized for Zamalek in the 31st minute when he cut in from the right before shooting left-footed form the edge of the penalty area to the top left corner of the net past Mohamed El Shenawy who did not move.

-Magdy got the winning goal for Al Ahly in the 86th minute when he controlled the ball on his knee after it was cleared by Mahmoud Alaa, before volleying to the right corner of the net with his right foot from outside the penalty area.
+Afsha got the winning goal for Al Ahly in the 86th minute when he controlled the ball on his knee after it was cleared by Mahmoud Alaa, before volleying to the right corner of the net with his right foot from outside the penalty area.